d3en89/installation_calculation/README.md

 # installation_calculation
-Django is a project for easily counting from a downloaded excel spreadsheet
+Small Django is a project for easily counting from a downloaded excel spreadsheet